 Set the Minimum value and Maximum value of the function as well as the Function Type.
 Choose between Interval and Periodic.
 The function slope will be continuous across the endpoints if the function type is Periodic, while the control type is Piecewise Bernstein polynomial (unless 1st order polynomials are used).
-The interval setting is associated with settings for the Start value and End value.
+The interval setting is associated with settings for the Start boundary condition and End boundary condition: The options are None, Dirichlet, Neumann, or Both.
 Finally, the Initial value can be set.